AidanTilgner/Onyx-Dashboard/Readme.md

-# Onyx Applications Server
+# Onyx Dashboard

-## Summary

-The Onyx Applications server is going to act as both the main dashboard for the system, and as a REST API entry point for the system.
-An application that connects to Onyx will be able to access the main functions of the system through this server.
-Although an application may choose to use another server for a specific purpose, general purpose requests that utilize the Onyx system as a whole, will usually want to go through here.
+This is a dashboard application for primary interaction with the [Onyx Core](https://github.com/AidanTilgner/Onyx-Core) system.
+The idea is that this will be like a Google Assistant screen or something, where you can easily manage your Onyx assistant and such.
+It should also be a fully functional PWA.